 Lynne Taylor-Gooby joined the English Department of The Royal School in 1991.
 She became Head of Sixth Form in 1995 and Headmistress in 1999.
-As an enthusiastic teacher of English she regrets that her work schedule as Head means that she is no longer able to teach on a regular basis.
-She still enjoys the opportunity to teach her specialism, Chaucer and Medieval English, to Sixth Form and Oxbridge candidates.
+As an enthusiastic teacher of English she very much enjoys leading the Shakespeare Club and the opportunity to teach her specialism, Chaucer and Medieval English, to Sixth Form and Oxbridge candidates.

 Having spent the first half of her career in the comprehensive system and in adult education in the Bristol area, Mrs Taylor-Gooby has had personal experience of teaching in a range of schools and colleges.
 Her enthusiasm for the ‘diamond’ school structure is based on her understanding of the learning needs of both girls and boys throughout the age groups.